h365chen/cicd-as-autograder/docs/src/utilities.md

 # Utilities

-Useful scripts have been put into the `utilities/` folder.
+Useful scripts have been placed in the `utilities/` folder.

-They need to be executed under the `utilities/` folder.
+These scripts should be executed from within the `utilities/` directory.